 Section 1 covers general behaviours that you must demonstrate (or avoid) when you undertake credit-related regulated activities—particularly focusing on the need to ensure that your client's expectations are managed and that you act in their best interests.

 Section 2 relates to behaviours that will be expected of you if you offer debt advice services which could include debt counselling or debt adjusting or providing credit information services.

-Section 3 reflects parts of the warning notice that the SRA published in 2013 and includes the need for you to have clear and effective policies and procedures when engaged in debt recovery work or dealing with debtors who may lack mental capacity.
+Section 3 reflects key behaviours and the need for you to have clear and effective policies and procedures when engaged in debt recovery work or dealing with debtors who may lack mental capacity.

 Section 1 – Consumer credit and our expectations of you

 Do I have the required competency to act?

 Paragraph 3 of the Code for solicitors sets out the standards we expect in relation to service and competence.
 Paragraph 3.3 requires you to ensure that the services you provide to clients are competent and delivered in a timely manner and paragraph 3.4 sets out that you take account of your client's attributes, needs and circumstances.